 President Bruce Benson and Chancellor Phil DiStefano want to double fundraising in the coming years and the CU athletic department needs to do much better than that if it's going to have any chance of completing some of the athletics facilities projects it is planning, and some it is still conceiving.

 This is a good move by the school and one I'm sure will make Bohn happy.
-It's also one that puts some pressure back on those administrators, including Bohn, to get the job done.

 Follow Kyle on Twitter: @KyleRingo.